Car Insurance FAQs

 Green Cards are also required for any UK, including NI, motor insurance policyholders who wish to drive their Irish registered motor vehicle in a non EEA country.
 In this scenario the policyholder should check with us as to the Green Card arrangements for the country in question.

-When will I know for sure if I will need a Green Card?
+When will I know for sure if Green Cards are required?

 How do I get a Green Card?

-If you plan to drive your car in the Republic of Ireland or any other EEA country after the 12th April, you need to contact us and request a Green Card.
+If you plan to drive your car in the Republic of Ireland or any other EEA country after October 31st 2019, you need to contact us and request a Green Card.
 We require a minimum of one month’s notice to ensure we provide you with your Green Card on time.

 You can order a Green Card by contacting Allianz Direct either by phone, through MyAllianz or by completing a form which will be available here.